vitaliihonta/landing/mdoc/input/workflows-activities.md

 ```

 Important notes:
-- `ZWorkflow.newActivityStub` provides you with a stub that communicates to the Temporal cluster to invoke activities
+- *ZWorkflow.newActivityStub* provides you with a stub that communicates to the Temporal cluster to invoke activities
-    - The method requires specifying the Activity Interface type and `ZActivityOptions`
+    - The method requires specifying the Activity Interface type and *ZActivityOptions*
-- You must always wrap the activity method invocation into `ZActivityStub.execute` method.
+- You must always wrap the activity method invocation into *ZActivityStub.execute* method.
     - It's because there is no direct method invocation but a remote call to the Temporal Server
-    - The `ZActivityStub.Of[YoutubeActivities]` is a compile-time stub, so actual method invocations are only valid in compile-time
+    - The *ZActivityStub.Of[YoutubeActivities]* is a compile-time stub, so actual method invocations are only valid in compile-time
 - Activity method invocation result is persisted by Temporal into the event store (e.g., database like Postgres etc.)
 - Persisting the result allows the workflow to retry in case of any failures, starting from the closest successful activity invocation

 ### Scheduling Workflow Execution

-An instance of **ZWorkflowClient** interacts with the Temporal Server, including workflow scheduling.
+An instance of *ZWorkflowClient* interacts with the Temporal Server, including workflow scheduling.
 It's required to provide a few parameters for the Workflow Execution:
-1. **Task queue**  the execution is routed to (**mandatory**).
+1. **Task queue**  the execution is routed to.
 Usually, different workflows are bound to different task queues so that you can deploy and scale workers listening to different task queues independently.
+The parameter is **mandatory**.
-2. **Workflow ID** is the unique identifier for the current Workflow Execution (**mandatory**).
+2. **Workflow ID** is the unique identifier for the current Workflow Execution.
 The *Workflow ID* is strongly recommended to be related to a business entity in your domain.
 The *Workflow ID* is the same among retries of the same *Workflow Execution*.
+The parameter is **mandatory**.
 3. It is also a good practice to specify other options, such as
     - Meaningful timeouts (like  **workflow run timeout** that limits the amount of time for a single workflow run attempt).
     - **Retry policies** (maximum number of timeouts, retry intervals, etc.)

-Retry policies are configured using `ZRetryOptions`:
+Retry policies are configured using *ZRetryOptions*:
 ```scala mdoc:silent
 val retryOptions = ZRetryOptions.default
   // maximum retry attempts